-When a payment is authenticated with 3DS and later disputed by the cardholder as fraud, the issuer (you) is liable for losses.
+When a payment is authenticated with 3DS and the cardholder later disputes it as fraud, the issuer might be liable for losses.
 This is called a liability shift.
 If the cardholder disputes the payments for any other reason (for example, other) then the standard dispute process applies.

 If the merchant is enrolled in 3DS but you, or your cardholder, aren’t enrolled, that liability shift also applies.
-To prevent this from happening, you should enroll in 3DS and reject authorizations that weren’t properly authenticated.
+To prevent this from happening, enroll in 3DS and reject authorizations that weren’t properly authenticated.
 By rejecting these authorization attempts, the purchases won’t go through, so your cardholders won’t need to file fraud disputes on them in the future.

 How to prevent fraud and reduce losses

 The following table serves as a guide to help you determine what action to take on an incoming authorization.

 |attempt_acknowledged||The merchant attempted to authenticate the authorization, but the cardholder is not enrolled or was unable to reach Stripe.||There is insufficient evidence to determine if the authorization is fraudulent or not.|